newspire/godice/README.md

 # godice
 This is my first Go project.
 I use this as a knowledge store.
-When I learn a new about go or go projects I incorporate it into this project.
+When I learn something new about go or go projects I incorporate it into this project.

 ## dice
 This rolls two dice a number of times and shows the results.